Košutnjak: Location

 Košutnjak is located 6 km southwest from the downtown Belgrade.
 It is bordered by the neighborhoods of Topčider to the north and west, Kanarevo Brdo to the northwest, Rakovica and Skojevsko Naselje to the south, and Žarkovo (with its extensions of Cerak, Cerak II, Repište) and Banovo Brdo (with its extension of Sunčana Padina) to the east.
 Filmski Grad (to the southwest) and Golf Naselje (to the northwest) are sub-neighborhoods of Košutnjak.

 History

 In the 19th century, Košutnjak was a fenced hunting ground and royal excursion place for the members of the Obrenović dynasty.
 Engineer, urbanist and professor at the Belgrade Lyceum, Atanasije Nikolić, was given a task of arranging the forest.
 He also arranged the neighboring Topčider Park and its nursery garden, and avenues along city's main streets and squares.
 Until the World War I, the area was under quality oak forest.
-A document from 1849 says that there were 48 deers in Košutnjak, 13 bulls and 35 does.
+A document from 1849 says that there were 48 deer in Košutnjak, 13 bulls and 35 does.
 In 1884 the first railway in Serbia, which connected Belgrade and Niš, was constructed through the forest.
 In 1908 Belgian architect Alban Chambon drafted a new general urban plan (GUP) in 1908 which made Košutnjak a public park.